snowyTheHamster/autoImageRenameCropResize/README.md

 # autoImageRenameCropResize

+Some python scripts that use OpenCV's features automate some photo retouching.

+These scripts will:

-A Python script that detects the edges of an object and replaces the background with pure white.
++ Detects the edges of an object in an image

-## Setting up
++ Replaces background with Pure White
++ Crops the images
++ Resizes the images
++ Renames the images

-### Create a Project Directory**
+### Create a Project Directory
 ```
 mkdir myprojname
 cd myprojname